dovecot/documentation/source/configuration_manual/authentication/lua_based_authentication.rst

 .. dovecotadded:: 2.4.0,3.0.0

-When passdb or userdb is initialized, there will be a lookup for initialization function.
+When passdb or userdb is initialized, there will be a lookup for a function to get the cache_key for the userdb or passdb.
+These functions are called func:`auth_passdb_get_cache_key` for passdbs and :func:`auth_userdb_get_cache_key` for userdbs.

-This is different from :func:`script_init`` which is called for all Lua scripts.
-For passdb, the function is :func:`auth_passdb_init` and for userdb, it is called :func:`auth_userdb_init`.
-The function is called with a table containing all parameters provided in the passdb/userdb args, except file name.
+The global :func:`script_init` function is called for all Lua scripts and can be used to pass arguments to the script using :dovecot_core:ref:`lua_settings`

-This can be used to pass out initialization parameters from Dovecot.
+These settings can be used to pass out initialization parameters from Dovecot.

 Example